 There’s something about sitting still and allowing all that is pure thought to wash over you.
 It’s not controlling, it’s not forceful.
 It’s inspiring, for many it comes in bursts of creativity: you are simply the conduit, the messenger.
 It is nirvana.
 Without constraint, judgement, want or need.
 It simply flows through you.

 The power of pure intention

 Emotions can overpower us to the point of irrational thinking.
-It’s one thing to be intend with your emotions, it’s another to be ruled by them.
-They are not only capable of clouding our judgement, but making it so we forget there is a root from which these thought and emotions stem.
-Meditation, journaling, and any other practice that requires deep contemplation require that we retrace our thoughts to their original source.
+It’s one thing to be in tune with your emotions, it’s another to be ruled by them.
+They are not only capable of clouding our judgement, but making it so we forget there is a root from which these thoughts and emotions stem.
+Meditation, journaling, and any other practice that requires deep contemplation requires that we retrace our thoughts to their original source.
 Thoughts are born out of and manifested by our intentions, magnified.
 The easiest way to get clear about our intentions is to identify the emotions that are fueling them.
 Emotions carry a vibratory frequency.
 All our emotions branch from two base emotions, either out of love or motivated by our fears.
 When we’re clear about which our intentions are rooted in, we’re able to consciously shift our perspective and look at situations and circumstances objectively.
 Cannabis, the nurturer, supports us in our efforts.
 Whether it be consuming cannabis for clarity or to fight depression, pure intention is the first step to actualizing the thoughts that allow for us to fully operate out of love instead of fear.

 The power of plants